dhiraj-mishra-57/Data_Visualtization/README.md

 # Files
   1 - Basic_Data_Visuatization.ipynb - Notebook which will help you getting started with the data visualization
-                                 In this file i have plotted line,histogram,area,bar,pie,scatter plot
+                                 In this file i have plotted line,histogram,area,bar,pie,scatter plot.

-    To be added soon
+  2 - Wine_&_pokemon Folder has a single notebook consisting of basic -> advance plotting using pandas plotting techinque.

-  2 - Advance_Data_Visuatization.ipynb - Notebook which will help you reaching the next step with data visualization
+`  To be added soon
-                                         In this file i have plotted heat,bubble,waffle,word cloud,regression plotting.
+  3 - Advance_Data_Visuatization.ipynb - Notebook which will help you reaching the next step with data visualization

-  3 - Wine_&_pokemon Folder has a single notebook consisting of basic -> advance plotting using pandas plotting techinque.
+                                         In this file i have plotted heat,bubble,waffle,word cloud,regression plotting`